Pedniel/Rijndael256Verilog/README.md

 # Rijndael256Verilog

-Simple 32 byte block size Rjindael implementation in verilog.
+Simple 32 byte block size Rijndael implementation in verilog.

 Decryption and encryption for both ECB and CTR mode.

 For CTR mode, use rijndael256_ctr.v as top-level file.

 For ECB mode, use rijndael256_top.v.

 192/256 bit key mode, controlled by key_mode input (0 for 192, 1 for 256).

 32 Byte Block size.

 Will implement a cleaner CTR/ECB mode switch.